 Here are things to do at the Nuremberg Christmas Market.

-Eat Bratwurst (Of Course)
+1. Eat Bratwurst (Of Course)

-Much unlike other markets (some specialized in giant foot-long brats), Nuremberg’s version included three incredibly flavorful sausages about the size of my index finger placed side-by-side in a roll.
+Much unlike other markets (some specialized in giant foot-long brats), Nuremberg’s version includes three incredibly flavorful sausages about the size of my index finger placed side-by-side in a roll.

 The other sausage our cruise manager described as a must-try is the German hamburger or fleischkuechle.
 I think it might have been my favorite!

-While collecting gluhwein cups makes for a fun souvenir, it really does have a practical purpose.
+While collecting gluhwein cups makes for a fun souvenir, the drink really does have a practical purpose.
 Winter in Germany is cold.
-Even the best shoes and gloves can’t prevent penetration of that damp cold.
-Gluhwein mitigates cold faster than stepping inside a warm department store.
-Non-alcoholic and other flavored versions are available.
-Just do it, even if it’s morning.
-You only live once.
+Even the best shoes and gloves can’t prevent that damp cold from penetrating deep into your body.

-Buy Nuremberg Gingerbread
+3. Buy Nuremberg Gingerbread

 The city is famous for gingerbread, which has been baked there for over 600 years.
 It’s delicious and comes in a mind-boggling array of flavors.
-I opted for several sampler packs from sellers with the longest lines, figuring more people equals better gingerbread.
+I opted for several sampler packs from sellers with the longest lines, figuring more people in line equals better gingerbread.